oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > * The lexical-to-value mapping of a datatype is a set of pairs
 > whose first element belongs to the lexical space and the second element
 > belongs to the value space of the datatype.

-** *Note: the current version of RDF has two major limitations: its lexical space is limited to "a set of strings" and cannot support binary variables or data formats, and its datatypes are limited to primitive "values such as strings, numbers and dates".
-A future version of RDF could in principle be extended to support full information modeling datatypes, but there is no roadmap indicating plans to do so.*

 A small example may help clarify the concept of information.
 The information content of a logical value can be no greater than the